wtsi-hgi/hgi-cloud/docs/setup.md

 ### Prepare to Run the Provisioning Software

-It's now time to prepare the provisioning software to run:
+It's now time to prepare the *provisioning software* to run:

 ```bash
 source openrc.sh
 cd /usr/src/provisioning
 git pull
 ```

-* do this source openrc.sh ... run every time you want to actually do runbook commands

 Once this step is complete, we can now provision the Hail cluster.
 To do this, please follow the appropriate guide in the Runbooks: